 Electronic Fund Transfers (EFTs)

-Electronic Fund Transfers or “E-Checks” are also accepted via PAFA’s Student Portal and H.E.S.
+Electronic Fund Transfers or “E-Checks” are also accepted via PAFA’s Student Portal and FACTS.
 Processing fees are detailed on each website.
 You will need your student ID number as well as your banking information (account and routing numbers).